sancarn/stdVBA-scripts/stdVBA-04-stdCallback/README.md

 End Function
 ```

-However wouldn't it be better still if instead of writing 1 function to check each individual condition we instead wrote a generic condition which could be applied to many different filter queries?
-Indeed it would and this is where `bind` comes in.
-Let's make an `isColor` function, which will take a color and a shape and check if the color of the shape matches that which was passed.
-We can then use `bind` to bind parameters to the start of stdCallback function calls.
-If we do this for `isType` too, we can now abolish all of these additional function definitions.
+So this is pretty good, but it can be made better still by utilising the `bind` method.
+Instead of writing a separate function for each individual condition, we can create generic condition functions that can be applied to multiple filtering operations.

+Using `bind`, we can prepends parameters to the start of `stdCallback` calls.
+This allows us to dynamically generate filters without needing to define separate functions like `isGreen` or `isSquare`.
+With this approach, we can eliminate all those additional function definitions while keeping the code flexible and maintainable.

+Let's define a generic `isColor` and `isType` function to check the color and shape type respectively.

 ```vb
 ' Module: ShapeFilters